ePages-de/epages-docs/apps/submit-app.md

 Before submitting your app, please make sure you have read and understood our app submission guidelines.
 Review all the information that you provide to us and also make sure that the **Application Callback URL** and **Open app URL** are correct.

-# You have reached the home stretch!
+# You are on the home stretch!

 Click the button **Submit app now**.

-Makes us jump for joy!
 Your app is on its way!
+Yay!
 We will evaluate and test your app and come back to you as soon as our review has been completed.
 Give us a couple of days time.
 Questions?
 Please contact [apps@epages.com](mailto:apps@epages.com).